Juniper/ansible-junos-stdlib/README.md

 #### Ubuntu 14.04

-If you're dealing with Ubuntu 14.04 and faced following error during the installation, it's because the system python which used by Ubuntu 14.04 is locked to 2.7.6 till EOL, as a result, please consider to skip galaxy certification process by appending `-c` option of ansible-galaxy. i.e. `ansible-galaxy install Juniper.junos -c`
+If you're dealing with Ubuntu 14.04 and faced following error during the installation, it's because the system python which used by Ubuntu 14.04 is locked to 2.7.6 till EOL, as a result, please consider to skip galaxy certification process by appending `-c` option of ansible-galaxy. i.e. `ansible-galaxy collection install Juniper.junos_collection -c`

-    [WARNING]: - Juniper.junos was NOT installed successfully: Failed to get data from the API server (https://galaxy.ansible.com/api/): Failed to validate the SSL certificate for galaxy.ansible.com:443.
+    [WARNING]: - Juniper.junos_collection was NOT installed successfully: Failed to get data from the API server (https://galaxy.ansible.com/api/): Failed to validate the SSL certificate for galaxy.ansible.com:443.
 Make sure your managed systems have a valid CA certificate installed.
 If the website serving the url uses SNI you